-- 4. Making the finding that Fourth Respondent at most acted negligently in the consumption of alcohol the night before she was booked on duty, which finding is wholly unreasonable and not logically sustainable. - Second Respondent exceeded his powers by making an award requiring Fourth Respondent to submit to rehabilitation and to comply with the company policy.
-Such an award is not contemplated in the context of the powers afforded to him in determining a dismissal dispute. - 3.
-In evaluating the evidence in the manner in which he did and concluding as he did, for all of the reasons set out above, Second Respondent's decision was one which a reasonable decision maker could not have made.
+- 4.1.3.
+Failing to apply the relevant legal principles with respect to the relevance of a serious written warning that had been issued to the employee for a similar offence and that was still valid; - 4.1.4.Making the finding that Fourth Respondent at most acted negligently in the consumption of alcohol the night before she was booked on duty, which finding is wholly unreasonable and not logically sustainable. - 4.2.
+Second Respondent exceeded his powers by making an award requiring Fourth Respondent to submit to rehabilitation and to comply with the company policy.
+Such an award is not contemplated in the context of the powers afforded to him in determining a dismissal dispute. - 4.3 In evaluating the evidence in the manner in which he did and concluding as he did, for all of the reasons set out above, Second Respondent's decision was one which a reasonable decision maker could not have made.